Small business hiring: 7 signs you’re ready to hire help and what to consider

 One of the most obvious signs of needing more help is if you're turning down new business.
 This could mean several things — either your services are in high demand, or you're overbooked because you simply can't do everything on your own anymore.

-Either way, hiring someone with similar skills to help out is one option for dealing with this situation.
-For example, if you need help for a few hours a week, a part-time employee can take tasks off your plate.
-But a full-time staff person might make sense if you’re looking for longer hours or a permanent employee.
+Either way, hiring someone with similar skills to help out is an option For example, if you need help for a few hours a week, a part-time employee can take just enough tasks off your plate.

 If you're at a point where your productivity has plateaued, and there are no obvious improvements to make, consider bringing someone else on board.
 You’re not just a business owner; you’re also a human who needs to enjoy life outside of work.

-Maybe you already have employees, but business is booming.
-You might be ready to hire more help if your employees work long hours, feel overwhelmed, and complain about their workload.
-Unhappy employees can wreak havoc on company morale or quit suddenly leaving you in the lurch, which can be bad for business.
+You might be ready to hire more help if you and/or your employees work long hours, feel overwhelmed, and complain about the workload.
+Unhappy employees can wreak havoc on company morale or quit suddenly — leaving you in the lurch, which can be bad for business.

 For example, suppose you own a busy food delivery business.
-If you’re understaffed, your staff might experience intense stress trying to keep up with orders.
+If you’re understaffed, your staff might experience intense stress trying to keep up.

-But remember that hiring is about more than finding someone who can get the job done.
-It's also about finding the right person for your team and ensuring that they work well with your existing people.
+Hiring is about more than finding someone who can get the job done.
+It’s also about finding the right person for your team and ensuring that they work well with you and your existing staff.

-Outsourcing might make sense when you’re getting off the ground as a startup and don’t have the cash flow for employees.
+Outsourcing might make sense when you’re getting off the ground.
 But you may want to bring some tasks in-house as your business starts making money.

 Taking on an employee could save you money or improve the quality of your work, or both.
-For example, to bring marketing in-house, consider hiring a marketing specialist or an administrative assistant to help with Amazon PPC ads or social media management.
+For example, to bring marketing in-house, consider hiring a marketing specialist or an administrative assistant to help with advertising or social media management.

 Before posting a job listing, think about which aspects of your business can be done internally and what makes sense for your company.